bulib/dataWebsite/share/citing-data.md

 ---
-title: citing data
+title: Citing Data
-permalink: # Add permalink here ex. /manage/nsf-data-management-plan
+permalink: manage/citing-data/
 category: share
 excerpt: Learn how to cite data properly in your papers, reports, and presentations
 ---